- See the most famous sites of Madrid on a guided walk

-Day 9: Drive From Seville to Ronda - Stop in Arcos de la Frontera
+Day 9: Drive to Ronda via Arcos de la Frontera

-After breakfast in Seville, you'll embark on a road trip through some of Andalusia's most enchanting locales.
-Take in the views as you drive through olive groves, rolling meadows, cork forests, and around mountains, passing the region's famous "white villages"—ancient hilltop towns famous for their whitewashed buildings.
+After breakfast in Seville, embark on a road trip through some of Andalusia's most enchanting locales.
+Take in the views as you drive through olive groves, rolling meadows, cork forests, and around mountains, passing the region's famous Pueblos Blancos (White Villages), ancient hilltop towns famous for their whitewashed buildings.

-Your destination is Ronda, a historic city located atop a gorge in the Málaga province.
-It's about a two-hour drive south from Seville to Ronda, but you'll stop along the way in Arcos de la Frontera, one of the aforementioned white villages.
-On a tour with an expert guide, you'll meander the narrow cobbled streets, marveling at the Moorish towers and castles that rise up between the white buildings.
-Even better, there are many points in town in which you can enjoy sweeping vistas of the Andalusian countryside below.
+Your destination is Ronda, a historic city located atop a gorge, but you'll stop along the way in Arcos de la Frontera, one of the aforementioned white villages.
+With an expert guide, you'll meander the narrow cobbled streets, admiring the Moorish towers and castles that rise up between the white buildings.
+Even better, there are many points in town where you can enjoy sweeping vistas of the Andalusian countryside.

-After the walking tour, you'll stop at a local restaurant for a traditional Andalusian lunch paired with local wines.
-You'll then continue on to Ronda arriving in the afternoon.
-After checking in to your hotel you'll have the rest of the day free.
+After the walk, you'll stop at a local restaurant for a traditional Andalusian lunch paired with local wines.
+You'll then continue on to Ronda, arriving in the afternoon.
+After checking in to your hotel, you'll enjoy the rest of the day at your leisure.

-Day 10: Drive from Ronda to Granada via the Caminito del Rey
+Day 10: Drive to Granada, Hike the Caminito del Rey

-After breakfast, you'll meet your guide and set off on a tour of the town.
+After breakfast, you'll meet your guide and set off on a walk through the town.
 The excursion includes a visit to the spectacular Bullring of the Royal Cavalry of Ronda, largely considered one of the most important in Spain.
-You'll also make stops at numerous buildings, churches, convents, and palaces that belong to a long and illustrious Roman and Moorish history.
+You'll also stop at numerous buildings, churches, convents, and palaces belonging to a long and illustrious Roman and Moorish history.

 Afterward, you'll continue the rest of the way to Granada, where you'll check into your hotel.
 You'll have the rest of the day to relax and recharge.

-Day 11: Private Tour of the Alhambra and Generalife Gardens
+Day 11: Private Visit to the Alhambra & Generalife Gardens

-Granada was once the last bastion of Al-Andalus (Muslim Spain) when it was ruled by the moors.
+When the Moors ruled it, Granada was the last bastion of Al-Andalus (Muslim Spain).
 You can see examples of this history in the form of Granada's most famous landmark, the Alhambra, which receives more than two million visitors annually.
-In the morning, you'll meet an expert guide for a private tour.
+In the morning, you'll meet an expert guide for a private visit.

-This imposing Muslim fortress was built atop a hill overlooking Granada and dates to the 9th century.
-It was rebuilt in the 14th century by the Nasrid Dynasty and served as a Moorish palace until 1492 when after the Christian reconquest it became the Royal Court of Ferdinand and Isabella.
-It's now a UNESCO World Heritage Site, and on a tour, you'll walk through its grand halls and stroll the Generalife Gardens, which are filled with colorful flowers and fountains and offer panoramic views of the city down below.
+This imposing 9th-century Muslim fortress was built atop a hill overlooking Granada.
+It was rebuilt in the 14th century by the Nasrid Dynasty and served as a Moorish palace until 1492, when, after the Christian reconquest, it became the Royal Court of Ferdinand and Isabella.
+It's now a UNESCO World Heritage Site, and you'll walk through its grand halls and stroll the Generalife Gardens, filled with colorful flowers, fountains, and panoramic views.

-After the tour, You'll have free time to enjoy Grenada on your own.
+Afterward, you'll have free time to enjoy Granada on your own.
 You can walk around the labyrinthine streets of the Albayzin and Sacromonte quarters, the well-preserved historic neighborhoods of the city.
 In areas such as these, you can visit the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval Koranic school).

-Today you'll drive half an hour from Granada to the Lecrin Valley, located in rural Andalusia.
-Situated at the base of Sierra Nevada Mountains, the Lecrin Vallery enjoys a gentle microclimate ideal for growing citrus fruits as well as almonds and olives.
-On a half-day tour, you'll explore this delightful countryside with a British couple who live in a farmhouse surrounded by orange groves and that features stunning views over the valley.
+Today you'll drive half an hour from Granada to the Lecrin Valley in rural Andalusia.
+Situated at the base of the Sierra Nevada Mountains, the Lecrin Vallery enjoys a gentle microclimate ideal for growing citrus fruits, almonds, and olives.
+On a half-day excursion, you'll explore this delightful countryside with a British couple who live in a farmhouse surrounded by orange groves and stunning views over the valley.

-At lunchtime, you'll head to the farmhouse for a traditional country lunch of homemade tapas.
+You'll head to the farmhouse at lunchtime for a traditional country lunch of homemade tapas.
 Upon arrival, you'll enjoy a specially prepared tasting menu of regional dishes accompanied by a selection of wines from Granada Province.
-After lunch, you can enjoy a rest in the farm's garden or take a stroll through the olive and orange groves before you return to Granada.
+After lunch, you can rest in the farm's garden or stroll through the olive and orange groves before you return to Granada.

 After a leisurely breakfast, you'll get in the car and drive 1.5 hours from Granada to Málaga.
-This port city has gone through quite the rejuvenation over the last few years and is quickly becoming a hotbed of culture, style, and art.
+This port city has been rejuvenated over the last few years and is quickly becoming a hotbed of culture, style, and art.
 Speaking of which, art buffs will be interested to know that Málaga is the birthplace of perhaps the greatest artist of the 20th century, Pablo Picasso.
 You can see exhibits dedicated to the cubist master at the Picasso Museum, located in the historic center.

-Upon arrival in Málaga, you'll check into your hotel and can take some time to settle into your accommodation.
-Then you'll want to head out and explore.
-The first order of business should be to sample Málaga's delectable cuisine.
+Upon arrival in Málaga, check into your hotel and take some time to settle into your accommodation.
+Then head out and explore, sampling Málaga's delectable cuisine.
 You'll find plenty of great tapas bars and restaurants, particularly in the neighborhoods near the waterfront and along Calle Marques de Larios.
-You'll also notice certain common ingredients used in the cuisine of Málaga, which includes olives, almonds, grapes, and raisins.
+You'll also notice certain common ingredients used in the cuisine of Málaga, which include olives, almonds, grapes, and raisins.

 Day 14: Depart Málaga

 It's time to say farewell!
-Depending on the time of your flight or train reservation, squeeze in one more walk through the streets of Malaga, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on the time of your flight or train reservation, squeeze in one more walk through the streets of Málaga, perhaps picking up some last-minute souvenirs.
+At the designated time, you will be picked up at your hotel and transferred to the airport or rail station for your departure.
 Safe travels!